xamantra/relative_scale/README.md

 ## Preview

-My base screensize when layouting these widgets is `480 x 800`
+My base screensize when layouting these widgets is `480 x 800`.
+Source code for this preview app is [here](https://github.com/xamantra/flutter_relative_scale_example).
 ![Scaled](./preview/scaled.png)
 Now, look at this scaled widgets with _RelativeScale_.
 There is a difference yeah, but that's because of the system scaled sizes like the AppBar (look at the appbar's height :) ).
 Now let's forget about that and focus on the texts and the rectangle containers.
 They are definitely same sizes.